conormccauley1999/CompetitiveProgramming/ProjectEuler/README.md

 # Project Euler

 I've finally organised all of the Project Euler solutions I've got so far.
-Fair warning, some of these solutions were written almost three years ago so the quality of the code may be atrocious.
+Fair warning, some of these solutions were written a long time ago so the quality of the code may be atrocious.

 The following problems were solved by hand so there's no accompanying code: `79`, `205`, `613`.